Solutions for your business

 A compensation arrangement designed to reward select executives with cash value life insurance

 Attracting, motivating and retaining key executives takes a competitive compensation package that includes more than a salary and a bonus.
-Until recently, government regulations made it almost impossible to single out and reward those employees you value most.

 The Golden Executive Bonus Arrangement (GEBA) can be a solution for rewarding and retaining your most valued executives.
 This arrangement gives your company a current income tax deduction through the purchase of cash value life insurance, while maintaining control to encourage an executive to stay with your company.

 Other advantages of life insurance funded GEBA include:

 - You decide who participates